laurentsimon/attestation/spec/predicates/deployment.md

 reaches the control plane.
 The deployment attestation _is_ the proof of authorization that the control plane may use to make its final decision, instead of querying an online service itself.
 Verification of the deployment attestation is simple, fast and may be performed entirely offline.
-Overall, this shift-left strategy has the following advantages: less likely to cause production issues, better debugging UX for devs, less auditing and production noise for SREs and security teams.
+Overall, this shift-left strategy provides the following advantages: less likely to cause production issues, better debugging UX for devs, less auditing and production noise for SREs and security teams.

 ## Prerequisites